edg1983/GREEN-VARAN/test/README.md

 ## GREEN-VARAN
 ### Basic annotation
 Annotate regulatory regions information and update snpEff ANN field.
 Also add greenvaran_VOI for some genes of intereset.
-You will say a warning about prioritization, that's fine
+You will see a warning about prioritization, that's fine

 ```
 greenvaran smallvars \